samsososo/ai-calendar-mobile/README.md

-# ai-calendar
+# ai-calendar-mobile
-This is a personal AI calendar
+This is a Mobile personal AI calendar